 There are frequently overlapping concerns between the IT department and other compliance areas, such as healthcare regarding HITECH compliance, and financial matters that involve SOX and GLBA.

 - International data protection regulations, including GDPR and the EU Cybersecurity Act

 - The Federal Information Securities Management Act of 2002 (FISMA)

 - The Payment Card Industry Data Security Standard (PCI DSS)

-- ISO 27001, developed by the International Organization of Standardization (ISO) and the the International Electrotechnical Commission (IEC)
+- ISO 27001 developed by the International Organization of Standardization

 Considering all the different types of governing regulatory bodies and compliance issues that you and your compliance team may face, it is a good idea to explore and apply some proven tips.
 Take a look at a few of the following tips to help you close out the year with peace of mind, regarding compliance:

 Considering how important it is to maintain compliance, consider reaching out to an auditing firm like I.S.
-Partners, LLC. that continually monitors every possible rule, regulation, policy and law in every type of business and specialization.
-Call, Email, or start a chat session to learn more about setting up a free consultation session to get a quote for year end compliance help.
+Partners, LLC. that continually monitors every possible rule, regulation, policy, and law in every type of business and specialization.
+Contact us to learn more about setting up a free consultation session to get a quote for year-end compliance help.